-Advanced XML Applications from the Experts at The XML Guild provides such a resource, written by the expert
+Advanced XML Applications from the Experts at The XML Guild, a collaborative book from the members of the XML Guild.

 Web Service Contract Design and Versioning for SOA, by Priscilla Walmsley, Thomas Erl, Anish Karmarkar, Hugo Haas, Umit Yalcinalp, Canyang Kevin Liu, David Orchard, Andre Tost and James Pasley.
 Fundamental guide to the effective design and implementation of SOA contracts, covering WSDL, SOAP, XML Schema, WS-Policy and WS-Addressing.

 XML for DB2 Information Integration by Steegmans, Bourret, Guyennet, Kulkarni, Priestly, Cline, Sylenko, and Wahli, IBM Redbooks, 2004, A discussion of how to use XML with DB2, including a complete sample application.
 Some chapters of interest to non-DB2 readers.

 XML in Office 2003, by Charles F. Goldfarb and Priscilla Walmsley, Prentice Hall PTR, 2003.
 Step-by-step instructions for implementing Office 2003 XML features, plus all the XML knowledge you need to use them.

 XML Schema, by Eric van der Vlist, O'Reilly and Associates, 2002.
 Explains W3C XML Schema basics, design choices, best practices, extensibility, documentation, and limitations.